canton7/SyncTrayzor/README.md

  - Has a built-in web browser, so you don't need to fire up an external browser.
  - Optionally starts on login, so you don't need to set up Syncthing as a service.
+ - Can watch your folders for changes, so you don't have to poll them frequently:
+    - Syncthing on its own has to poll your folders, to see if any files have changed.
- - Can watch your folders for changes, and informs Syncthing about them instantly.
-This means you can have large polling intervals, but still have changes propagated straight await.
+    - SyncTrayzor will watch your folders for changes, and alert Syncthing the second any files change.
+    - This means you can increase the polling interval in Syncthing, avoid the resource usage of high-frequency polling, but still have any changes propagated straight away.
+    - Folder watching respects the ignores configured in Syncthing.
+ - Tray icon indicates when synchronization is occurring.
  - Optional tray messages when folders have finished syncing.
- - Tray icon indicates when synchronization is occurring.

 ![Screenshot](readme/screenshot.png)